AI Governance

 - Standardized output: consistent structure, naming, and reviewable changes.

-AI collaboration is driven by the .agent directory:
+AI collaboration is driven by the .agents directory:

 Hard Gates